mvolkmann/blog/src/sample.md

 ## Creating a CRUD Application

+Now that you understand the basics of creating an htmx-based web application, you are ready to step it up a bit.

-Let's step it up a bit and create a project that performs the basic CRUD operations Create, Retrieve (or Read), Update, and Delete.
+Let's create a project that performs the basic CRUD operations Create, Retrieve (or Read), Update, and Delete.
 Actually, we will hold off on the Update part for now and address that later because there are a couple of ways that functionality can be implemented.